UPPMAX/install-methods/comp/perl_modules/perl_modules-5.26.2-install-README.md

     cd $MODULE_DEPS/bin
     head -n 1 *

-and check that everything is capable of finding the 5.24.1 perl.
+and check that everything is capable of finding the 5.26.2 perl.
 Some will have the path hardcoded, some will use `#!/usr/bin/env perl`.
 Make sure none use `#!/usr/bin/perl` or something like that.

-This also means `perl/5.24.1` must be loaded when using this module, but of course that will be true.
+This also means `perl/5.26.2` must be loaded when using this module, but of course that will be true.

-Some pick up the `/pica` prefix for the milou install, but that should be OK *for the milou install only*.
-Another reason to build natively on rackham.

 For a first installation